Plastic-Free-Storage_Header.png

 While it can be tempting to load up on exciting new products that promise to help you live more sustainably, a good first step is to consider whether you truly need to buy something new in the first place.12

-No-buy options involve putting your leftovers in a bowl covered with a plate, or leaving your leftover soup in the pan you made it in, topped with a lid.
-Not only will this mean you avoid the need for both single-use plastics and new products, but you’ll have fewer dishes to wash too.
+No-buy options involve putting your leftovers in a bowl covered with a plate or leaving your leftover soup in the pan you made it in, topped with a lid.
+Not only will this mean you avoid the need for both single-use plastics and new products, but you’ll have fewer dishes to wash, too.

 If your crockery collection is lacking, check your cupboards for old plastic tubs you’ve forgotten about.
-Or if you regularly buy food that comes in a jar, such as peanut butter, consider washing the jar thoroughly after you’re done and using it to store food.
+Or, if you regularly buy food that comes in a jar, such as peanut butter, consider washing the jar thoroughly after you’re done and using it to store food.
 Remember, glass jars can even go in the freezer!

 Just how bad is food waste for the planet?

-A staggering 6% of our greenhouse gas emissions worldwide come from food that is produced but never eaten.1 Our individual contributions to this burden of food waste are significant; on average, just less than one-third of those emissions come from food wasted by consumers1 (with the remaining two-thirds attributed to food losses in the supply chain).
+A staggering 6% of our greenhouse gas emissions worldwide come from food produced but never eaten.1 Our individual contributions to this burden of food waste are significant; on average, just less than one-third of those emissions come from food wasted by consumers1 (with the remaining two-thirds attributed to food losses in the supply chain).
 In high-income countries, we tend to waste more food than our low-income counterparts, with half of all food wasted in Europe down to the actions of consumers.2

 The environmental impacts of wasted food don’t just extend to carbon: land and water are in finite supply and are used to grow the crops we eat,3 and intensive agricultural practices have negative impacts on the habitat of the animals and plants we share the land with.4